seriousManual/weightedrand/README.md

 Note that the result will be the exact same entry that has been provided in the weights map as a value.
 Due to the ES6 Map support it is not necessary to rely on serialisation.

-The weights supported as the values of the weight map are not subject to any restrictions, they can by below 1 or above and they do not have to add up to 1 (or 100) in sum.
+The weights supported as the values of the weight map are not subject to any restrictions, they can be below 1 or above and they do not have to add up to 1 (or 100) in sum.
 In the above example the weights sum up to clarify the usage.

 # License